Dscheel/R-Bootcamp/Syllabus.md

 If you need course adaptations or accommodations because of a disability or chronic illness, please contact Accessibility Resource Center (ARC) as they are the designated department responsible for approving and coordinating reasonable accommodations and services for students with disabilities.
 The ARC phone number is 530-898-5959, arcdept@csuchico.edu

 ### Course outline
-The course schedule can be found [here]("/Schedule.pddf").
-Subject to minor modifications.
+The [course schedule](http://norcalbiostat.github.io/R-Bootcamp/Schedule.html) is subject to minor modifications.
 All content will be made available on Day 1 of the course, however the quizzes and homeworks will have set deadlines.

 It is your responsibility to frequently check the course Piazza forum for updates and changes.